 only for anomalously warm subducted slab, i.e. when subducting

 a spreading ridge.
 Refers to models with a significant slab contribution

 - evidence for mantle contributions.

-- the presences of basalts demands a mantle
+- the presence of basalts in the suite demands a mantle

 - corner flow model